 - As an International Baccalaureate School, units on “Sharing the Planet” are built into the curriculum for PreK through 5th grade and units on “Globalization and Sustainability” are part of the Middle School curriculum.

-Future La Scuola Middle School Campus in the Mission:
+La Scuola Middle School Campus in the Mission District:

 - La Scuola is working with ZPZ Partners, Pfau Long Architects, and RHAA - firms committed to sustainable design.